European-Conference/euroconf.eu/content/organizers/vlachou-vlachopoulou/index.md

 ---
 name: Magdalini-Christina Vlachou-Vlachopoulou
-role: Organizing Committee
+role: Organizing committee
 keynote: false
 show: true
-priority: 70
+priority: 71
 ---

 Magdalini is an LL.M. candidate at Harvard Law School from Greece.
 She holds a Bachelor of Laws from Aristotle University of Thessaloniki, an LL.M. in Public Law from the University of Athens, whereas she is a PhD candidate at the same University.
 While at Law School, Magdalini spent a semester at Heidelberg University (Erasmus program).